jamumford/Human_Legal_Verdict_Prediction/README.md

 ## Acknowledgements

 A big thank you to all participants of the study, whose valuable input made this analysis possible.
+The study was supported by Research England under the Policy Support Funding stream.

 ## Contact